node-modbus/pdu/README.md

 This is a generic module to create all the modbus PDU message types.
 You should then use another abstraction to TCP, RTU and ASCII.

+You should not use this directly, use [modbus-stream](https://github.com/dresende/node-modbus-stream) instead.

 ### Install

 ```sh